 Regions and Communities.
 Since the conditions defined by the Constitutional Court for the admissibility of positive action are derived from Articles 10 and 11 of the Constitution, rather than from rules specific to the federal level, they also must be complied with by the Regions and Communities.
 Similarly to the Federal Acts, these conditions, under which positive actions are admitted, are expressly included in the Flemish Framework Decree of 10 July 2008 (Art.
 26), the Decree of the Walloon Region of 6 November 2008 (Art.
-12 and 14), the Decree of the French-speaking Community of 12 December 2008 (Art.
+12 and 14), the Decree of the Wallonia-Brussels Federation of 12 December 2008 (Art.
 6), the two Anti-discrimination Ordinances adopted by the Region of Brussels-Capital on 4 September 2008 (Art.
 11 of the Employment Ordinance and Art.
 12 of the Ordinance relating to the public service) and the Decree of the Cocof of 9 July 2010 (Art.
 13).
-It is worth highlighting that the Ordinance of Brussels-Capital for the promotion of diversity and the fight against discrimination in the civil service is not only dedicated to the fight against discrimination but also to the promotion of diversity in the public bodies of the Region of Brussels-Capital, in particular through the elaboration of diversity action plans (see Art.
+It is worth highlighting that the Ordinance of Brussels-Capital for the promotion of diversity and the fight against discrimination but also to the promotion of diversity in the public bodies of the Region

+&lt;sup>245 In addition, where positive action measures are adopted in the field of work and employment, the social partners are consulted, via the competent bodies established respectively in the private and the public sectors (Art.
+10§ 4).

+&lt;sup>244 Constitutional Court (Cour d'Arbitrage), 27 January 1994, Case no. 9/94, recital B.6.2.
+The Council of State has aligned itself with this understanding of the constitutional limits imposed on positive action: see Opinion no. 28.197/1 on the Bill subsequently became the Act of 7 May 1999 on equal treatment between men and women in conditions of occupation, access to employment and promotion, access to a self-employed profession, and social security.
+In addition, where positive action measures are adopted in the field of work and employment, the of Brussels-Capital, in particular through the elaboration of diversity action plans (see Art.
 5 and 6).

-$^{237}$ In addition, where positive action measures are adopted in the field of work and employment, the social partners are consulted, via the competent bodies established respectively in the private and the public sectors (Art.
-10 § 4).

-&lt;sup>236 Constitutional Court (Cour d'Arbitrage), 27 January 1994, Case no. 9/94, recital B.6.2.
-The Council of State has aligned itself with this understanding of the constitutional limits imposed on positive action: see Opinion no. 28.197/1 on the Bill subsequently became the Act of 7 May 1999 on equal treatment between men and women in conditions of occupation, access to employment and promotion, access to a self-employed profession, and social security.

 The Flemish Decree of 8 May 2002 on the proportionate representation of target groups in employment stands out in this respect, since its objective is achieved through action plans for diversity and annual reporting: one of its guiding principles, therefore, may be said to constitute a form of positive action, in the broad sense of this expression as used in the Racial and Employment Equality Directives.
 The German-speaking Community's Decree does not adopt the same affirmative conception of equality as that of the Flemish Decree of 8 May 2002, but nevertheless provides for positive action measures (positiven Maßnahmen), which are defined in conformity with the definition offered by the Employment Equality Directive (Art.
-16).
+12).
 This is the same in the 2007 Decree of the Cocof (Art.
 9) and in the Ordinance of 26 June 2003 of the Region of Brussels-Capital (Art.
 4 § 2).

 b) Do measures for positive action exist in your country?
 Which are the most important?
 Please provide a list and short description of the measures adopted, classifying them into broad social policy measures, quotas, or preferential treatment narrowly tailored.

 Refer to measures taken in respect of all five grounds, and in particular refer to the measures related to disability and any quotas for access of people with disabilities to the labour market, any related to Roma and regarding minority rights-based measures.